skiisam/kira-accounting/README.md

 # TRAE Accounting

-A full-featured business accounting software with 99% feature parity to AutoCount Accounting 2.2.
+A full-featured business accounting software with 99% feature parity to Malaysia Accounting standard.

 ## Features